-MED1105 2 crs.
-Medical Terminology
+MED1105 Medical Terminology

 Spelling and usage of medical terms and measurement systems.
 Basic prefixes, suffixes and root words will be emphasized.
+Course fee: \$45

-MED1142 3 crs.
-Basic Phlebotomy
+MED1142 Basic Phlebotomy

 Basic principles of phlebotomy history, safety, and terminology, review of the circulatory system, lab equipment and techniques, obtaining a blood sample, customer service and ethical considerations are included.
-Simulated campus lab, hospital venipuncture/skin puncture lab experience and 16 hours of practicum in a local hospital setting are included in the course in a health-care setting giving direct care; or permission, which may be granted with strong background in anatomy/ physiology and medical terminology
+Simulated campus lab, hospital venipuncture/skin puncture lab experience and 16 hours of practicum in a local hospital setting are included in the course Co-Requisites: BIO1110 and MED1105